EGPGV-Symposium/2025/content/cfp/cfp.md

 - Large and high-resolution displays, virtual environments
 - Scientific, engineering, and industrial applications
 - Data analytics on large scientific data sets
-- Machine learning as applied to parallel graphics, visualization and/or large data analytics

 In general, appropriate topics for the symposium fall into one of four categories: